postgrespro/pg_probackup/Documentation.md

 ###### Specifying Connection Settings

-If you define connection settings in the pg_probackup.conf configuration file, you can omit connection options in all the subsequent pg_probackup commands.
+If you define connection settings in the **pg_probackup.conf** configuration file, you can omit connection options in all the subsequent pg_probackup commands.
 However, if the corresponding environment variables are set, they get higher priority.
 The options provided on the command line overwrite both environment variables and configuration file settings.

 If nothing is given, the default values are taken.
-By default pg_probackup tries to use local connection via Unix socket(localhost on Windows) and tries to get the database name and the user name from the PGUSER environment variable or the current OS user name.
+By default pg_probackup tries to use local connection via Unix socket (localhost on Windows) and tries to get the database name and the user name from the PGUSER environment variable or the current OS user name.

 ##### Managing the Backup Catalog

 With pg_probackup, you can manage backups from the command line:

 - View available backups
+- Validate backups
 - Merge backups
 - Delete backups
 - Viewing Backup Information

 To view the list of existing backups for every instance, run the command: